infovirtuel/Atera-Report-Generator/README.md

 # Feature wishlist for V1.7 and beyond

+Option to send email to primary contact per customer

 Add the loading animation to the bottom of the main window

 Scheduled tasks (CLI input) for automated report creation